panot-hq/panot-speech/README.md

 # Native iOS Module for expo apps

-higly based on https://github.com/jamsch/expo-speech-recognition repo, more complete and much stable, you should check it out as a better alternative.

 A native iOS speech-to-text module for Expo applications, built using Apple's Speech framework.
 This module provides real-time speech recognition with multi-language support, audio visualization, and comprehensive event handling.
 And will be used in the PANOT app.

+Higly based on https://github.com/jamsch/expo-speech-recognition repo, more complete and much stable, you should check it out as a better alternative.

 ## Features